 ‘It’s what the public/our customers are telling us they want.’

 A favourite of both politicians and businesses.
 Sounds great, although it is not the same as ‘we reviewed the evidence and found that this was the best thing for the environment.’
 And they know that.

 There can be many social and environmental benefits to locally-grown food.
 It probably involves fewer food miles, for example.
 But it’s possible to be locally grown and also produced in a way that harms the land and spews out greenhouse gases.
-Environmentally friendly food growers should have clear polices on things like soil conservation, minimising the use of synthetic fertilisers and pesticides, conserving biodiversity, and reducing greenhouse gas emissions in the way the food is produced, not just in the way it’s transported.
+Environmentally friendly food growers should have clear policies on things like soil conservation, minimising the use of synthetic fertilisers and pesticides, conserving biodiversity, and reducing greenhouse gas emissions in the way the food is produced, not just in the way it is transported.

 This means almost nothing.
 Have you ever noticed how the word ‘natural’ is almost always used to sell products that have been through many stages of processing?
 Calling something ‘natural’ is often a red flag that it is anything but.

 ‘No nasty chemicals’